billyweisberg/BlazorAIChat/readme.md

         "X-Custom-Header": "custom-value"
       }
     }
+  },
+  "CacheSlidingExpirationMinutes": 15,
+  "CacheAbsoluteExpirationMinutes": 60,
+  "ConnectRetryCount": 2,
+  "ConnectRetryBackoffMs": 500
 }
-}
 ```
 - AIDeterminesRagUsage
   - True if you want AI to determine if it should skip using RAG and use configured tools instead for answering questions.
+(Default: true)
   - False if you want the chat to always use RAG with tools

 - AzureOpenAIChatCompletion Configuration: